Chiltern Railways: History

-In July 2007, Henderson Equity Partners announced that its intention to sell on Laing Rail along with the Chiltern Railways franchise.
+In July 2007, Henderson Equity Partners announced its intention to sell on Laing Rail along with the Chiltern Railways franchise.
 Amongst the parties to express interest in acquiring the company were the transport groups Arriva and Go-Ahead.
 However, by December 2007, only the German publicly owned railway company Deutsche Bahn and the Dutch transport company NedRail reportedly remained in the bidding contest.
 In January 2008, Laing Rail was purchased by Deutsche Bahn; accordingly Chiltern Railways became a part of the DB Regio group.
 During early 2011, the company was restructured, with DB Regio becoming a subsidiary of Arriva UK Trains.